Kagu-chan/anki-jpdb.reader/README.md

 ### Please note:
 * Currently only chromium-based browsers on Windows and Linux are supported
-    * Firefox support is experimental
+    * Firefox support is experimental and only for testing, as well as support for firefox on android
 * Mobile support is currently not given - i do not own any android devices
 * Bunpro is currently not supported
 * Touchscreen support is currently missing